 Postcolonial Print Cultures International Research Network

 This interdisciplinary, international research network brings together scholars who have an interest in the materiality of colonial and postcolonial print cultures of the twentieth century, with a specific focus on South-South connections.
-The network builds on recent major scholarship on African, Caribbean and South Asian print cultures, including Stephanie Newell’s pioneering work on readership and subjectivity in West African newspapers, Isabel Hofmeyr’s research on the circulation of James Bunyan in Africa and on Gandhi’s printing press in South Africa, Anjali Nerlekar’s study of Bombay poet Arun Kolatkar’s literary corpus, Alison Donnell’s diasporic archives project, and James Procter’s Leverhulme-funded project, “Scripting Empire”, focusing on the BBC and the “Caribbean Voices” programme.
+The network builds on recent major scholarship on African, Caribbean and South Asian print cultures, including Stephanie Newell’s pioneering work on readership and subjectivity in West African newspapers, Isabel Hofmeyr’s research on the circulation of James Bunyan in Africa and on Gandhi’s printing press in South Africa, Anjali Nerlekar’s and Laetitia Zecchini’s studies of Bombay poet Arun Kolatkar’s literary corpus, Alison Donnell’s diasporic archives project, and James Procter’s Leverhulme-funded project, “Scripting Empire”, focusing on the BBC and the “Caribbean Voices” programme.

 We propose to recover or rediscover, via more ephemeral forms of media such as magazines, radio, publications of small and independent presses, and “non-literary” genres such as textbooks and children’s books, the ways in which print cultures promoted a literature with an activist agenda fully committed to political and cultural autonomy.